ilkkavir/BAFIM/README.md

 ## INSTALLATION

-1. copy the files somewhere in your MATLAB path, for example the GUISDAP anal/ directory.
+1. Copy the files somewhere in your MATLAB path, for example the GUISDAP anal/ directory.

-2. add the following lines in the end of the standard GUISDAP function ionomodel in the file anal/ionomodel.m (before the last end statement)
+2. Add the following lines in the end of the standard GUISDAP function ionomodel in the file anal/ionomodel.m (before the last end statement)

-    apriorimodel=['apriorimodel_' iono_model];
+> apriorimodel=['apriorimodel_' iono_model];
-    if exist([apriorimodel '.m'])
+> if exist([apriorimodel '.m'])
-        [apriori,apriorierror] = feval(apriorimodel,apriori,apriorierror,heights,fit_altitude);
+>   [apriori,apriorierror] = feval(apriorimodel,apriori,apriorierror,heights,fit_altitude);
-    end
+> end